sncz1007/dummyflights/replit.md

   - **Environment**: Production environment (api.amadeus.com) for accurate real-world flight data
   - **Airport Search**: Location Search API provides access to worldwide airport database (199+ airports)
   - **Flight Search**: Flight Offers Search API displays up to 250 real flight offers per search with exact pricing and schedules
+  - **Intelligent Deduplication**: Amadeus returns multiple pricing variants for the same physical flight (different fare classes, booking codes, etc.).
+The backend automatically deduplicates by creating unique itinerary signatures (flight numbers + departure/arrival timestamps for all segments) and keeps only the best (lowest) price for each unique flight.
+This ensures users see each flight only once.
+  - **Flight Number Authenticity**: All flight numbers (e.g., CM406, AA123, EK203) are 100% real from Amadeus Production API - they represent actual operating flights with verified schedules, routes, and airline data.
-  - **Usage**: Search flights → Display real prices and schedules → Customer pays service fee
+  - **Usage**: Search flights → Deduplicate offers → Display real prices and schedules → Customer pays service fee
   - **Frontend Messaging**: All references to "Amadeus" have been replaced with generic "real airline databases" or "actual airline databases" for honest, non-proprietary messaging
   - **Limitations**: PNR generation NOT implemented - requires consolidator/agent certification from Amadeus
   - **Important**: Amadeus TEST environment cannot reliably generate verifiable PNRs (error 34651 "SEGMENT SELL FAILURE" is expected for most carriers)